pygame/pygame/doc/capi/base.rst

 .. cfunction:: int DoubleFromObj (PyObject* obj, double *val)

   Tries to convert the PyObject to a double and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int IntFromObj (PyObject* obj, int *val)

   Tries to convert the PyObject to an int and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int UintFromObj (PyObject* obj, unsigned int *val)

   Tries to convert the PyObject to an unsigned int and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int DoubleFromSeqIndex (PyObject *seq, Py_ssize_t index, double *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to a double, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int IntFromSeqIndex (PyObject *seq, Py_ssize_t index, int *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to an int, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int UintFromSeqIndex (PyObject *seq, Py_ssize_t index, unsigned int *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to an unsigned int, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int PointFromObject (PyObject *obj, int *x, int *y)

   Tries to get two int values from the passed object.
 If the object is a :ctype:`PyRect` or :ctype:`PyFRect`, the topleft x and y values are taken, if the object is a sequence type, the first two items are used.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int SizeFromObject (PyObject *obj, pgint32 *x, pgint32 *y)

   Tries to get two pgint32 values from the passed object.
 If the object is a :ctype:`PyRect` or :ctype:`PyFRect`, the width and height values are taken, if the object is a sequence type, the first two items are used.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int FPointFromObject (PyObject *obj, double *x, double *y)

   Tries to get two double values from the passed object.
 If the object is a :ctype:`PyRect` or :ctype:`PyFRect`, the topleft x and y values are taken, if the object is a sequence type, the first two items are used.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int FSizeFromObject (PyObject *obj, double *x, double *y)

   Tries to get two double values from the passed object.
 If the object is a :ctype:`PyRect` or :ctype:`PyFRect`, the width and height values are taken, if the object is a sequence type, the first two items are used.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int ASCIIFromObject (PyObject *obj, char** text, PyObject **convobj)

   Tries to get ASCII text from the passed object and stores the result in *text*.
 If the object has to be converted, the conversion result will be stored in *convobj* and needs to be freed by the caller, once *text* is not required anymore.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int UTF8FromObject (PyObject *obj, char** text, PyObject **convobj)

   Tries to get UTF-8 encoded text from the passed object and stores the result in *text*.
 If the object has to be converted, the conversion result will be stored in *convobj* and needs to be freed by the caller, once *text* is not required anymore.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 PyColor
 -------